Choose a Region

 Find Things To do

-Falconry: Spend A Day, Fly a Bird of Prey
+Falconry Experience: Spend a Day, Fly a Bird of Prey!

 Fly a Bird of Prey for yourself in one of our Falconry Workshops.
 We have over 20 birds of prey, also known as raptors at our 10-acre facility.

 Experience the life of a falconer for a day;

 Learn the basics of the age old art of falconry;

 Enjoy watching and working with these magnificent birds;

 Join us for this memorable falconry experience, including talks on both the history and techniques used today, hands-on bird handling, and the fabulous opportunity of flying of the birds.

 Falconry is the hunting of wild prey in its natural state by use of a trained Bird of prey.
 The Bird of prey, or Raptor, as they are also referred to, is trained to hunt in cooperation of a human falconer.
 All Birds of Prey possess excellent eye sight and extremely sharp claws.
 Depending on its species a Bird of Prey may hunt aerial game or small mammals, in daylight or at night.
 Many species are very fast and manoeuvrable, getting to speeds of up to 60mph when in a downward stoop.